KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     math::vec2f movement_speed_{0.f, 0.f};
 ```

-Now we can make the update function which will be called every tick.
+Make the update function to be called for every tick.

 ```
 // Update, this will be called every tick